 By Bob Yoder, campus pastor

-Welcome to Goshen College’s online devotionals for the 2017 Advent season!
-Our theme this year, taken from Mennonite Church USA and Mennonite Church Canada worship resources found in Leader magazine, is “Yes!
-Let it be!”
-Every Monday an author will introduce the week’s sub-theme and the following days writers will reflect on a specific scripture passage.
-The theme for this week, Advent 1, is the same as the overall theme – “Yes!
-Let it be!”
+Welcome to Goshen College’s online devotions for the 2015 Advent season!
+Our theme this year, taken from Mennonite Church USA and Mennonite Church Canada worship resources found in Leader magazine, is “Freedom Bound.”
+Every Monday an author will introduce the sub-theme and the following days writers will reflect on a specific scripture passage.
+The theme for this week, Advent 1, is “Hope: I Will Fulfill My Gracious Promise.”